Skip to main content

 Sahlab (سحلب)

-A warm, milky drink thickened with orchid flour, often flavored with cinnamon and topped with nuts.
-Typically consumed during winter months.
+A warm, milky drink thickened with orchid flour, flavored with cinnamon and topped with nuts.
+People mostly drink it in winter.

 milk-basedHot